sjbiaga/kittens/mt-2-EitherT/README.md

   bimap(f, identity: B => B)
 ```

-Both `map` and  `leftMap` invoke `bimap` with the same parameters, but in a different order (and of different types).
-The
+Both `map` and  `leftMap` invoke `bimap` with the same names of parameters, but in a different order (and of different types
-former is also one of the two methods required to turn `EitherT` into a monad.
+in the choice of the type parameters).
+The former is also one of the two methods required to turn `EitherT` into a monad.

 2. An interesting method `subflatMap`: